cliaz/crap-stock-monitoring/README.md

 ## Crap Stock Monitor

 A Python script that monitors the NYSE McClellan Summation Index (NYSI) and sends email alerts when the trend changes from "Red" (declining) to "Black" (rising) or vice versa.
 Uses direct API calls to StockCharts for reliable data access.
+Maintains a rolling history of the last 10 days of trading data for analysis.

 ### Installation